nettemhandu/Her-Jozi-Circle/README.md

 Add user authentication (login/logout).

-Allow members to RSVP for events directly on the site.
+Allow members to RSVP for events directly on the site (currently).

 Display dynamic event lists from the database.